-The Company commenced trading on 9 December 2016 when it issued £145,600,000 of Notes on the International Stock Exchange.
+The Company commenced trading on 27 March 2017 when it issued £60,000,000 of Notes on the International Stock Exchange.
 The proceeds of the Note issuance were paid into a deposit account.
 On the same day, the Company entered into the Financial Guarantee with Lloyds Bank plc ("Lloyds" and the "Beneficiary") resulting in the Noteholders acquiring credit exposure, via the Company, to a portfolio (the "Reference Portfolio") of loans to small and medium sized enterprises, or the specified part thereof (each a "Reference Obligation").
 The credit exposure has been created by way of the Financial Guarantee.
-In return for regular guarantee fee payments from the Beneficiary, the Company has agreed to reimburse the Beneficiary for principal losses suffered in respect of each Reference Obligation, subject to certain conditions being satisfied.
+In return for regular guarantee fee payments from the Beneficiary, the Company has agreed to reimburse the Beneficiary for principal losses suffered in respect of each Reference Obligation subject to certain conditions being satisfied as outlined in the Financial Guarantee.
 The Company will fund such payments by liquidating collateral held within the deposit account, reducing the collateral available to redeem the Notes on their scheduled redemption date.

-The value of the Reference Portfolio covered by the Financial Guarantee at closing was £1,617,778,000.
+The value of the Reference Portfolio covered by the Financial Guarantee at closing was £701,754,000.
 Noteholders are exposed to a maximum of 95% of losses on each Reference Obligation (the "Protected Proportion") up to the value of the Notes outstanding.
 The remaining exposure to the Reference Portfolio remains with Lloyds in its capacity as the originating bank (the "Originator").